 Federal Direct Unsubsidized Stafford Loan

 Direct Loan funds, minus the origination fee, are disbursed through the school at the beginning of each term.
-For detailed information regarding the Direct Unsubsidized Stafford Loan, click here.
+For detailed information regarding the Direct Unsubsidized Stafford Loan, including current interest rates and fees, visit the Federal Student Aid website.

 If you accepted a Federal Direct Stafford loan and this is your first loan at Pepperdine GSEP, you are required to complete both an Entrance Counseling and a Direct Loan Master Promissory Note (MPN) at studentloans.gov.
 This is a federal requirement and must be completed before the Financial Aid Office can process your loan.